airbytehq/airbyte/docs/integrations/destinations/snowflake.md

         commit;

-3. Run the script using the [Worksheet page](https://docs.snowflake.com/en/user-guide/ui-worksheet.html) or [Snowlight](https://docs.snowflake.com/en/user-guide/ui-snowsight-gs.html).
-Make sure to select the **All Queries** checkbox.
+3. Run the script using the [Worksheet page](https://docs.snowflake.com/en/user-guide/ui-worksheet.html) or [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight-gs.html).
+Make sure to select the **All Queries** checkbox if using the Classic Console or select and highlight the entire query if you are using Snowsight.

 ## Step 2: Set up a data loading method